Edkamb/Edkamb.github.io/_pages/about.md

 ### Awards:  International Conference on Engineering Digital Twins 2024
 Our papers at [EDTConf](https://conf.researchr.org/info/edtconf-2024) got awarded the Best Paper Award and the Best Short Paper Award!
 You find the preprints [here](/files/edtconf_1.pdf) and [here](/files/edtconf_2.pdf).

-### Tutorial: "The Semantically Reflected Digital Twin" at MODELS 2024
-I gave tutorial on our work on semantic lifting and digital twins at MODELS'24, the slides are [here](/files/models.pdf).

-### Workshops at ISWC'24 on Software Lifecycle Management for Knowledge Graphs
-We have run the 1st Workshop on [Software Lifecycle Management for Knowledge Graphs](https://w3id.org/soflim4kg) and the 3rd [International Workshop on Semantic Industrial Information Modelling](https://sites.google.com/view/semiim-2024) as part of [ISWC'24](https://iswc2024.semanticweb.org), you find the joint proceedings [here](http://ceur-ws.org/Vol-3830/).

-# Teaching
-An instance of the KalkulierbaR tool for demonstrating different proof calculi is available at [kbar.app](http://kbar.app), the source code to run an own instance is available on [github](https://github.com/kalkulierbar/kalkulierbar).

-  <ul>{% for post in site.teaching %}
-    {% include archive-single-cv.html %}
-  {% endfor %}</ul>